Anteater: Interactive Visualization of Program Execution Values in Context: 's Visualization Design

 \section{\oursystem{}'s Visualization Design}

 \oursystem{} presents a new way of exploring and interacting with program executions helping users to gain a deeper understanding of the inner-workings of their programs that they cannot get from traditional tools.
 In the previous section, we discussed how \oursystem{} creates the execution trace.
 Here, we describe the visualization design of \oursystem{} and the features that facilitate the exploration of the execution trace.
 As we walk through the design, we will describe the features in context of a simple Python program that runs a recursive Fibonacci function.
-In addition, we use Yi et al.'s categories of interactions~\cite{DBLP:journals/tvcg/YiKSJ07} to classify our interactions and further validate our design.
+In addition, we use Yi et al.'s categories of interactions~\cite{DBLP:journals/tvcg/YiKSJ07} to classify our interactions and further validate our design. \oursystem{} uses Vega-lite to generate all visualizations, with the exception of the generalized context tree.